 We initially created the JDeli Image Library because potential clients were asking for access to this Java Image code to solve their image problems.
-Our vision for JDeli is to offer a viable commercial alternative to Image IO and other open source and commercial libraries for reading and writing image formats in Java focusing on high level of support for reading and writing images and image processing.
+Our vision for JDeli is to offer a viable commercial alternative to Image IO and other open-source and commercial libraries for reading and writing image formats in Java focusing on the high level of support for reading and writing images and image processing.

 What JDeli excels at is…

 Read and write images.
 It can read and write BMP, JPEG, JPEG2000, PNG, TIFF.
 It can also read a large range of image file formats and process images.
 It is also written in Java with no native code.
 It also has a simple API so that it can be accessed from the command line or other languages (it is not just for Java developers).

 - This makes it ideal for any developers looking for an easy way to convert image file formats and process images.

 - Java developers looking for a support library to read and write lots of image file formats.

 - Java developers looking to replace ImageIO to avoid native heap memory issues and other ImageIO bugs and issues.